tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>Boolean</strong> as expected
 </blockquote>
 #### Model
-<p>Parameter type Model is used to store a reference to another model instance.
-The value attribute is a Attribute.ModelID reference to the Model.</p>
+Parameter type Model is used to store a reference to another model instance.
+The value attribute is a Attribute.ModelID reference to the Model.

 &nbsp;<b><i>must construct with Attribute.ModelID in value:</i></b>
 ```javascript
 new Attribute({name: 'Twiggy', type: 'Model'});